-Though Bramante made little progress in rebuilding St. Peter's, he succeeded in outlining a basic plan for the church.
-He also, crucially, built the piers of the crossings—the massive pillars supporting the dome.
+Though Bramante made little progress in rebuilding St. Peter's, he succeeded in outlining a basic plan.
+He also built the piers of the crossings—the massive pillars supporting the dome.
 After Bramante's death in 1514, Raphael, the Sangallos, and Peruzzi all proposed, at one time or another, variations on the original plan.
 In 1546, however, Pope Paul III turned to Michelangelo and forced the aging artist to complete the building.
 Michelangelo returned to Bramante's first idea of having a centralized Greek-cross plan—that is, with the "arms" of the church all the same length—and completed most of the exterior architecture except for the dome and the facade.
-His design for the dome, however, was modified after his death by Giacomo della Porta (his dome was much taller in proportion).
-Pope Paul V wanted a Latin-cross church (a church with one "arm" longer than the rest), so Carlo Maderno lengthened one of the arms to create a longer central nave.

-As you climb the shallow steps up to the great church, flanked by the statues of Sts.
-Peter and Paul, you'll see the Loggia delle Benedizioni (Benediction Loggia) over the central portal.
+As you climb the shallow steps up to the great church, you'll see the Loggia delle Benedizioni (Benediction Loggia) over the central portal.
 This is the balcony where newly elected popes are proclaimed, and where they stand to give their apostolic blessing on solemn feast days.
-The vault of the vestibule is encrusted with rich stuccowork, and the mosaic above the central entrance to the portico is a much-restored work by the 14th-century painter Giotto that was in the original basilica.
-The bronze doors of the main entrance also were salvaged from the old basilica.
-The sculptor Filarete worked on them for 12 years; they show scenes from the martyrdom of St. Peter and St. Paul, and the life of Pope Eugene IV (1431–47), Filarete's patron.
+The mosaic above the entrance to the portico is a much-restored work by the 14th-century painter Giotto that was in the original basilica.

-As you enter the great nave, immediately to your right, behind a protective glass partition, is Michelangelo's Pietà, sculpted when the artist was only 25.
-The work was of such genius, some rivals spread rumors it was by someone else, prompting the artist to inscribe his name, unusually for him, across Mary's sash.
-Farther down, with its heavyweight crown barely denting its marble cushion, is Carlo Fontana's monument to Catholic convert and abdicated Queen Christina of Sweden (who is buried in the Grotte Vaticane below).
-Just across the way, in the Cappella di San Sebastiano, now lies the tomb of Blessed Pope John Paul II.
-The beloved pope's remains were moved into the chapel after his beatification on May 1, 2011.
-Exquisite bronze grilles and doors by Borromini open into the third chapel in the right aisle, the Cappella del Santissimo Sacramento (Chapel of the Most Holy Sacrament), generally open to visitors only from 7 am–8:30 am, with a Baroque fresco of the Trinity by Pietro da Cortona.
-The lovely carved angels are by Bernini.
-At the last pillar on the right (the pier with Bernini's statue of St. Longinus) is a bronze statue of St. Peter, whose right foot is ritually touched by lines of pilgrims.
-In the right transept, over the door to the Cappella di San Michele (Chapel of St. Michael), usually closed, Canova created a brooding Neoclassical monument to Pope Clement XIII.
+Inside the great nave, behind a protective glass partition, is Michelangelo's Pietà, sculpted when the artist was only 25.
+The work was of such genius, some rivals spread rumors it was by someone else, prompting the artist to inscribe his name, unusual for him, across Mary's sash.
+Exquisite bronze grilles and doors by Borromini open into the third chapel in the right aisle, the Cappella del Santissimo Sacramento (Chapel of the Most Holy Sacrament), with a Baroque fresco of the Trinity by Pietro da Cortona.

-In the central crossing, Bernini's great bronze baldacchino—a huge, spiral-columned canopy—rises high over the altare papale (papal altar).
+In the central crossing, Bernini's great bronze baldacchino—a huge, spiral-columned canopy—rises high over the papal altar.
 At 100,000 pounds, it's said to be the largest, heaviest bronze object in the world.
-Circling the baldacchino are four larger-than-life statues of saints whose relics the Vatican has; the one of St. Longinus, holding the spear that pierced Christ's side, is another Bernini masterpiece.
-Meanwhile, Bernini designed the splendid gilt-bronze Cattedra di San Pietro (throne of St. Peter) in the apse above the main altar to contain a wooden and ivory chair that St. Peter himself is said to have used, though in fact it doesn't date from farther back than medieval times.
-(You can see a copy of the chair in the treasury.)
-Above, Bernini placed a window of thin alabaster sheets that diffuses a golden light around the dove, symbol of the Holy Spirit, in the center.
+Bernini designed the splendid Cattedra di San Pietro (Throne of St. Peter), in the apse above the main altar and, above, placed a window of thin alabaster sheets that diffuses a golden light around the dove, symbol of the Holy Spirit, in the center.